GeekyTim/PixelPiLibrary/README.md

-# PixelPi Library
+# Strip Library

-This PixelPi Library is a fork of the Pimoroni (http://pimoroni.com) Plasma code (https://github.com/pimoroni/plasma), massively simplified and extensively modified to be used with the PixelPi Raspberry Pi 'small' HAT from Hut 8 Designs.
+This Strip Library is a fork of the Pimoroni (http://pimoroni.com) Plasma code (https://github.com/pimoroni/plasma), massively simplified and extensively modified to be used with the Strip Raspberry Pi 'small' HAT from Hut 8 Designs.

 ## Compatible Products

 .
-The PixelPi From Hut 8 Designs
+The Strip From Hut 8 Designs

 ## Installing